MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/validation_reports/README.md

 ---

-## Re-validate a date window missing a major version (prod)
+## Re-validate a date window missing a major version

-Use this when a validator fix means a range of historical datasets needs a fresh report from the **production** validator — e.g. re-running validator `8.x` on datasets published between March and May 2026 that never got an `8.*` report.
+Use this when a validator fix means a range of historical datasets needs a fresh report (e.g. re-running validator `8.x` on datasets published between March and May 2026 that never got an `8.*` report).

-Run this from the **prod-deployed** function so `ENVIRONMENT=prod` makes the prod validator URL and results bucket the defaults.

 ### Step 1 — Dry run (estimate scope)